We Take a Personalized Approach to Helping Each Person Heal

 Everyone processes trauma differently and there’s no right way to begin recovery.
 Our goal is to help you process what happened and understand the emotional and psychological effects it has had on your life.
 From here, we can begin the process of healing so you live fully again.

-Can You Help with Pathological Grief?
+Can You Help with Prolonged and Complicated Grief?

-Pathological grief occurs when grief doesn’t heal over time.
+Prolonged and complicated grief occurs when grief doesn’t heal over time.
 It can be diagnosed as late as one or more years after the incident that caused you to grieve has passed.

 If this sounds familiar, we strongly recommend you seek professional help.
 There’s usually a reason you can’t find resolution.
 Our therapists will help you understand the process and take meaningful steps towards healing.
 View our Treatment Modalities page to learn more.